|

 •Alternative feeding paths - Get optimized switching suggestions based on load, voltage drop and appliance type.

 It is not certain that all components in the traced network is recolored.
 Connecting devices for example, can have different color depending on the connection state and that color may have a higher priority than the trace color.
-For a practical case, see section Coloring of earthing networks below.

 Assigning a bay color is available in different ways depending on the customer configuration.
 In the standard case, the color is defined directly in the attribute form for the bay.